 (i) The provisions of this Section 3 shall not be construed as precluding any Party from (A) competing with each other, or (B) independently developing, having developed, acquiring or marketing any materials, products or services, irrespective of their similarity to materials, products or services owned or marketed by any other Party, in each case without breaching any express terms of this Section 3.

-(j) The provisions of this Section 3 set forth the entire agreement and understanding among the Parties as to the confidentiality obligations of each Party with respect to Confidential Information and supersede all prior discussions, agreements and understandings of any kind and every nature among them with respect thereto.
+(j) Subject to the provisions of Section 2(b) to the contrary, the provisions of this Section 3 set forth the entire agreement and understanding among the Parties as to the confidentiality obligations of each Party with respect to Confidential Information and supersede all prior discussions, agreements and understandings of any kind and every nature among them with respect thereto.

 4. Costs and Expenses.